 Geico car insurance includes many policy discounts and is available in all 50 states.
 This is a solid option for good drivers seeking a stable insurer.

 Georgia drivers could save on their auto coverage by taking an approved defensive driving course, bundling policies and insuring a vehicle with safety features, like airbags and anti-theft devices.
-They can also manage their policy through Geico’s highly-rated mobile app, which lets drivers request roadside assistance, estimate vehicle repair costs and file and track claims.
+They can also manage their policy through Geico’s highly-rated mobile app, which lets drivers request roadside assistance, file and track claims and estimate vehicle repair costs.

 4.9